romankusov/first_project/readme.md

 # Search engine
-## Desription
+## Description
-This web application provides search russian text on given sites which parsed saved and indexed to database
+Back-end of web application of educational project which provides search Russian text on given sites which parsed saved and indexed to database
 ## Configuration
 Sites for search are defined in application.yaml as follows:
 ```